Guardian 16″ – Original

 Guardian’s Original vs. Ethos Line

-The Original 16″ and Ethos 16″ are the same size, come in almost identical designs, both feature Guardian’s unique braking system (SureStop), but differ in components.
-The Ethos line runs about $100 cheaper and is built with a steel frame versus an aluminum frame as well as a threaded headset versus threaded on the Original line.
+Where they differ is in components.
+The Ethos line runs about $100 cheaper and is built with a steel frame versus an aluminum frame as well as a threaded headset versus the threadless headset on the Original line.

 Having tested out SureStop brakes myself, their description of “fun” is understandable.
 Braking with SureStop brakes provides a similar feeling to braking in a new car with an advanced braking system versus an older car with a standard braking system.
 Not only is it easier to brake faster, you feel MUCH more in control of the car.
-As a result, (for good or for bad in a car) you’re more confident while driving a car with advanced brakes.
+As a result, you’re more confident while driving a car with advanced brakes.

 How does the SureStop system work?